 Note that unlike the Dutch helper list, in the Belgian list names that begin with Van, Van der, etc. are all lumped together.
 By contrast, the Dutch list has them arranged by the main part of the name.
 For example, the name v.
 Altena in the Dutch list is in the A part of the alphabet, while van Altena in the Belgian list is under the Vs.

-For a discussion of the meaning of the Award Grade assigned to a helper, see http://www.evasioncomete.org/TxtAwards.html.
+For an English-language discussion of the meaning of the Award Grade assigned to a helper, see http://www.evasioncomete.org/TxtAwards2.html.
+For a French-language explanation, see http://www.evasioncomete.org/TxtAwards.html.